General questions

 AIRE Master students have access to these proposals through the dedicated Opportunities database of the Learning Planet Institute.

-Additionally, students are highly recommended to look for internships starting from the first semester through LinkedIn, Welcome to the Jungle, etc.
+Additionally, students are highly recommended to look for internships starting from the first semester through LinkedIn, Welcome to the Jungle, JobTeaser

 Will I be able to benefit from a sufficient network to validate 1 to 3 internships?

-Our academic program benefits from a large network of labs and partners in the business and start-up ecosystem in Paris and abroad.
-A non-exhaustive list of labs, institutions, and companies is at disposal of AIRE Master students.
+Our academic program benefits from a large network of labs and partners in the business and startup ecosystem in Paris and abroad.
+A non-exhaustive list of labs, institutions, and companies is at the disposal of AIRE Master students.

 Are there any scholarships available?